 Attendees of this two-part webinar series will come away with best practices for engaging in discovery, mediation and civil litigation in virtual environments.
-The Covid-19 pandemic has upended civil trial calendars and forced courts, lawyers and parties to make difficult decisions about how best to administer and adjudicate ongoing civil lawsuits.
-With civil jury trials suspended in state and federal courts throughout the United States and oral discovery, mediation and judicial proceedings transitioned to remote platforms, lawyers and clients require strategies to advance claims and defenses while restricted by physical distancing guidelines.
-Learn what works, what does not, and how best to use technology in civil disputes during these uncertain times.
+The pandemic upended civil trial calendars and forced courts, lawyers and parties to make difficult decisions about how best to administer and adjudicate ongoing civil lawsuits.
+With civil jury trials suspended in state and federal courts throughout the United States and oral discovery, mediation and judicial proceedings transitioned to remote platforms, lawyers and clients require strategies to advance claims and defenses while restricted by physical guidelines.
+Learn what works, what does not, and how best to use technology in civil disputes during these times.

-Thursday, November 12—Virtual Discovery and Mediation
+Part 1—Virtual Discovery and Mediation

 In this webinar, you will learn the “nuts and bolts” of engaging in discovery and mediation remotely, while developing an understanding of the different platforms available in the litigation support industry, how they compare and contrast, and what options are necessary for ensuring your deposition or mediation goes smoothly.
 You will also hear best practices for utilizing remote platforms to depose and defend witnesses, manage deposition exhibits, present a client’s case in mediation and engage in negotiations.